Nicolai Lilin: Politics

 While describing himself as apolitical, Lilin stated during a 2024 interview with the Huffington Post that his values are leftist but "not as they are defined in Italy", and that he is "for better or for worse, a product of the Soviet system".

 While previously he supported the European Union, in particular over its assistance to Bulgaria, he later praised Italian right-wing youths for advocating for the withdrawal of Italy from the EU.
 In September 2009, Lilin attracted criticism for having presented his debut novel at a CasaPound conference centre.
 In 2021, Lilin became a Green Europe candidate in the Milan municipal election, but dropped out after his prior links to CasaPound and members of the neo-Nazi group Lealtà Azione were brought up on social media.

 His views have been described as neo-Eurasianist.
 In a 2014 opinion piece, he called Eurasianism a "worthy and logical alternative to American dominion", and stated in 2021 that he would be prepared to vote for the right-wing Lega party if it mended diplomatic relations with Russia.

 During the COVID-19 pandemic in Italy, Lilin spoke out against mandatory vaccinations and the EU Digital COVID Certificate.
 In 2024, Lilin became a candidate for Peace Land Dignity during the 2024 European Parliament election in Italy.
-He got 2,300 votes from the North-West Italian constituency, but the list didn't go over 2.08%, falling short of the 4% required for the electoral threshold.
+He got 2,300 votes from the North-West Italian constituency, but the list did not go over 2.08%, falling short of the 4% required for the electoral threshold.